kaedim-rachung2510/zero123-accelerate/README.md

 ## Zero-shot One Image to 3D Object on Accelerate

-[The original demo](https://zero123.cs.columbia.edu/), which previously required 22GB of VRAM, can now be run in Colab using a Tesla T4.
-This means you can explore large-scale diffusion modeling for 3D object reconstruction and novel view generation on less expensive hardware.
+[Demo](https://zero123.cs.columbia.edu/), which originally required 22GB of VRAM, now got leaner and can actually run in Colab on a single Tesla T4.
+This means you can explore large-scale diffusion models for novel view generation or 3D object reconstruction on less expensive hardware.

-The underlying large-scale diffusion model is sharded and inference is done with [Accelerate](https://huggingface.co/docs/accelerate/) for an overall reduced memory footprint.
+For an overall reduced memory footprint, inference is done with [Accelerate](https://huggingface.co/docs/accelerate/), using sharded checkpoints of the underlying large-scale diffusion model.

 [Colab notebook](https://colab.research.google.com/drive/1iNpZqSlu8SMaDMVXLxp8a6jtwPB7LsUJ)